MattClarkson/CMakeTemplateRenamer/README.md

 Usage
 -----

 You need to run the following commands inside a bash shell.
 We normally generate our new projects on Linux/Mac.
 On Windows, try using git-bash.exe, or ask a colleage who is a Linux/Mac developer to do it for you.
 From the above list, if we wanted to create a new project based on the template project `CMakeCatchTemplate`, we would:
 ```
 git clone https://github.com/MattClarkson/CMakeTemplateRenamer.git
 git clone https://github.com/MattClarkson/CMakeCatchTemplate.git
 CMakeTemplateRenamer/rename.sh CMakeCatchTemplate
 ```
 and answer the questions as they come.
-You end up with a new project, that has the features described in CMakeCatchTemplate.
+You end up with a new project, that has the features described in `CMakeCatchTemplate`.